We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you’re constantly dealing with fatigue and concentration, it might be a good idea to speak with a healthcare professional.
 They could help pinpoint the cause and talk about remedies.

-Probably not.
-However, if your energy levels are low because of something like chronic pain or sleep issues, CBD may be able to help.
+Maybe.
+If your energy levels are low due to chronic pain or sleep issues, CBD may be able to help.

-CBD may help with certain mental health conditions like social anxiety.
+CBD may help with certain mental health conditions, such as social anxiety.
 It may also help with depression.

 Is CBD legal?
 The 2018 Farm Bill removed hemp from the legal definition of marijuana in the Controlled Substances Act.
 This made some hemp-derived CBD products with less than 0.3% THC legal at the federal level.
 However, CBD products containing more than 0.3% THC still fall under the legal definition of marijuana, making them illegal at the federal level.
 Some states have legalized CBD, so be sure to check state laws, especially when traveling.
 Also, keep in mind that the FDA has not approved nonprescription CBD products, and some products may be inaccurately labeled.